Kentucky Derby

 The Kentucky Derby (/ˈdɜrbi/) is an American Grade I stakes race run at Churchill Downs in Louisville, Kentucky.
 The race is run by three-year-old Thoroughbreds at a distance of 1+1/4 mi.
 Colts and geldings carry 126 lb and fillies 121 lb.

-Held annually on the first Saturday in May, the Derby is the first leg of the Triple Crown.
+Held annually on the first Saturday in May, the Derby is the first leg of the Triple Crown and will be the first race in the planned Thoroughbred Championship Series from Churchill Downs and New York Racing Association.
 It is preceded by the two-week-long Kentucky Derby Festival.
 The race is known as "The Run for the Roses", as the winning horse is draped in a blanket of roses.
 Lasting approximately two minutes, the Derby has been alternately called "The Most Exciting Two Minutes in Sports", "The Fastest Two Minutes in Sports", or "The Greatest Two Minutes in Sports", coined by Churchill Downs president Matt Winn.
 At least two of these descriptions are thought to be derived from the words of sportswriter Grantland Rice, when in 1935 he said "Those two minutes and a second or so of derby running carry more emotional thrills, per second, than anything sport can show."

 The race was first run in 1875.
 Unlike the other, older races of the Triple Crown—the Preakness Stakes and the Belmont Stakes—along with the Travers Stakes (the oldest comparable stakes race in the US), the Kentucky Derby and its sibling race, the Kentucky Oaks, have been run every year since inception.
-They were twice rescheduled within the same year, the first time due to World War II in 1945, and the second time due to the COVID-19 pandemic in 2020.
-The Derby and the Oaks are the oldest major sporting events in the US held annually since their beginning.
+Further, the Derby and the Oaks are the oldest major sporting events in the US held annually since their beginning, although they were twice rescheduled within the same year, the first time due to World War II in 1945, and the second time due to the COVID-19 pandemic in 2020.
 Among thoroughbred stakes races, they are the oldest that have been held annually on the same track every year.

 The Derby is the most-watched and most-attended horse race in the United States.
-The 151st running took place on Saturday, May 3, 2025.
+The 152nd took place on Saturday, May 2, 2026, with Golden Tempo winning the event.